 You can improve your roof, make your house easier to access for someone with a disability, fix up that old granny suite to rent it out to help pay the mortgage, and much more...

-Below we've listed all of the current homeowner grants for Ontario.
-Let's dive in!
+Below we've listed all of the current programs for Ontario homeowners, including current Canadian government home renovation grants.